auerswal/pubcloud2020/ex2-iac/README.md

 This step includes downloading the provider binaries for all providers used in the configuration.
-In my case the automatic download does not work, because of my flakey network connection at home:
+In my case the automatic download does not work, because of my flaky network connection at home:

     $ terraform init